davekinkead/computational-philosophy-workshop/08/simulation.coffee.md

 		Space::populate = (agent_profile) ->
 			@agents = []
 			type = 0
-			for i,v in agent_profile
+			for type, num of agent_profile
-				for n in [0..i]
+				for n in [0..num]
-					@agents.push new Agent this, 'play nice'
+					@agents.push new Agent this, if type is 'red' then 0.33 else 0.66

+So who are these agents?
+These simple fellas exist in a space and hold a credence for a particular belief.
+We also give them a step length in case they will be walking, and a state machine to see if they have spoken.

+		class Agent
+			constructor: (@space, @credence=0.5) ->
+				@step = 3
+				@spoken = null

 Agents can be arranged in a space either deterministically or stochastically, and this arrangement can relate to either where they are (what x,y coordintate an agent occupies) or what they are (what type of agent is in that x,y coordintate).
 The cluster method accepts 2 arguments between `0.0` and `1.0` relating the degree of determinism concerning where an agent is located and what the agent is.